devopshubproject/kubernetes-the-easy-way/README.md

 Post successful completion of the script:

-± You can login into the machine by running `vagrant ssh master` or ` vagrant ssh node1` and so on.
+± You can login into the machine by running `vagrant ssh master` , ` vagrant ssh node1` and so on.

 ## Tear Down